elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

 <img src="mv_img_1.png" alt="multiple migration per stack version schema">

-Because of this, we needed a way to decouple SO versioning from the stack versioning.
+We needed a way to decouple SO versioning from the stack versioning to support this, and model versions do by design.

 ### 2. The current migrations API is unsafe for the zero-downtime and backward-compatible requirements

 On traditional deployments (on-prem/non-managed cloud), upgrading Kibana is done with downtime.
-The upgrade process requires to shut down all the nodes of the prior version before deploying the new one.
+The upgrade process requires shutting down all the nodes of the prior version before deploying the new one.
 That way, there is always a single version of Kibana running at a given time, which avoids all risks of data incompatibility between version (e.g the new version introduces a migration that changes the shape of the document in a way that breaks compatibility with the previous version)